Skip to main content

 The Humanities Travelling Fellowships, awarded annually, are one of the Academy's longest standing awards and were first awarded in 1985.

-The David Philips Travelling Fellowship, is made possible thanks to a generous bequest from Mrs Joan Philips.
+Incorporated into the Humanities Travelling Fellowships is the David Philips Travelling Fellowship.
+Preference is given to proposals that contribute to the advancement of knowledge of racial, religious or ethnic prejudice.
+Offered biennially, this Fellowship is made possible thanks to a generous bequest from Mrs Joan Philips.
 This Fellowship is named after her late son, Dr David Philips, who was a historian and Associate Professor at the University of Melbourne.
+The David Philips Travelling Fellowship will be available next in 2026.

 Criteria